mercator-ocean/copernicus-marine-toolbox/CONTRIBUTION.md

 Please see the admin page of the toolbox: [here](https://readthedocs.org/projects/copernicusmarine/).

-To access admin rights, it you need to be added to the readthedocs project (after creating an account).
+To access admin rights, you need to be added to the readthedocs project (after creating an account).
 For the moment Mathis and Simon are the admin of this page.

 Example: [toolbox documentation](https://copernicusmarine.readthedocs.io)